-Lloris: Spurs ready to fight for titles without Kane
+Lloris: Spurs Ready To Fight For Titles Without Kane

 Hugo Lloris stressed Tottenham are "ready to fight" in all four competitions this season despite injury concerns over star striker Harry Kane.

-Tottenham could be without Kane for a month after the England international hurt his ankle in Sunday's Premier League defeat at home to Manchester United.
+Tottenham expect to be without Kane for a more than a month after the England international hurt his ankle in Sunday's Premier League defeat at home to Manchester United.

 Kane had to be helped off the pitch at Wembley as Spurs sweat on the fitness of their talisman.